MacKuba

 Hashtags

-Hashtags have been partially implemented since last autumn – the protocol specifications were ready and the official app was actually encoding hashtag data into posts for a few months, but it wasn’t displaying them in the UI (although that did work in some third party apps).
-Full support was finally added in February.
+Support for hashtags in the app was added in February.
 When you click on a hashtag you have an option to search for all posts with this hashtag, only posts from the given person, or to mute that hashtag.

 Settings